 ALTER TABLE TABLE_NAME set column_name constraint [first|after column_name];

-By alter command, sample example is given below:
+By the alter command, a sample example is given below:

 ALTER TABLE Medicore set Provider_ID int(10) PRIMARY KEY [FIRST Agency_Name];